The-Marcy-Lab-School/swe-3-1-recipe-card/README.md

 If you ever forget a CSS property, check out the [cheat sheet](#css-cheatsheet) below first.

+**Debugging Tips:**
+- Test your page frequently by refreshing the browser (Cmd+Shift+R or Ctrl+Shift+R for hard refresh)
+- Use your browser's Developer Tools (right-click > Inspect) to debug CSS issues
+- If a style isn't working, check for typos and missing semicolons!

 ### Example

 Below is an example of what your recipe card should look like. **Your goal is to replicate this design** — the layout, spacing, typography styles, and overall structure should match the example.